rust-lang/prev.rust-lang.org/faq.md

 ### Why is there no literal syntax for dictionaries?
 </a>

-The reason Rust does not have syntax for initializing dictionaries &mdash; or collections in general &mdash; is due to Rust's overall design preference for limiting the size of the *language* while enabling powerful *libraries*.
-The only type of collection that Rust has direct syntax for initializing is the array type, which is also the only type of collection built into the language.
-Note that Rust does not even have syntax for initializing the common [`Vec`][Vec] collection type, instead the standard library defines the [`vec!`][VecMacro] macro.
+Rust's overall design preference is for limiting the size of the *language* while enabling powerful *libraries*.
+While Rust does provide initialization syntax for arrays and string literals, these are the only collection types built into the language.
+Other library-defined types, including the ubiquitous [`Vec`][Vec] collection type, use macros for initialization like the [`vec!`][VecMacro] macro.

 This design choice of using Rust's macro facilities to initialize collections will likely be extended generically to other collections in the future, enabling simple initialization of not only [`HashMap`][HashMap] and [`Vec`][Vec], but also other collection types such as [`BTreeMap`][BTreeMap].
 In the meantime, if you want a more convenient syntax for initializing collections, you can [create your own macro](http://stackoverflow.com/questions/27582739/how-do-i-create-a-hashmap-literal) to provide it.